-Crockpot jerk chicken is packed with seasonings, cooked with corn and black beans for a complete healthy slow cooker meal.
+Crockpot jerk chicken thighs are packed with seasonings, cooked with corn and black beans for a complete healthy slow cooker meal.
 Just delicious!

 If you haven’t made a batch of Crockpot jerk chicken yet you should.
 This Jamaican dish has become widely popular everywhere but you don’t have to grill it to taste amazing.
-This is an easy way to make this one pot meal for your family this week. (affiliate links present)
+This is an easy way to make this one pot meal for your family this week. (affiliate links present, originally published 11/21)

 Jerk Chicken Thighs